 Take a cue from Antoinette at The Hannah Project™, a sex trafficking intervention program.
 When Antoinette wanted her organization to become a nonprofit, she used GoFundMe to raise funds to work towards making her organization into an official charity which would allow them to apply for grants and receive tax-deductible donations.
 Using GoFundMe, The Hannah Project™ was able to raise over $12,000.

 Help fund a good cause

-Now that you’ve read our guide to crowdfunding for your favorite charity, it’s time to get started on helping them.
-Reach out to your favorite charity, or choose from some of the larger national or international organizations and ask them how you can help or start a crowdfunding fundraiser.
+Now that you’ve read our guide to crowdfunding for your favourite charity, it’s time to get started on helping them.
+Reach out to your favourite charity, or choose from some of the larger national or international organizations and ask them how you can help or start a crowdfunding fundraiser.

 Even if you’re not able to make a big donation or volunteer, you can still help by starting a fundraiser for your nonprofit.
 It only takes a few minutes to start a GoFundMe fundraiser, but the support you provide to the organization can have long-term benefits.
 So what are you waiting for?
 Check out our charity fundraising tips and start a fundraiser for your favourite charity today.